Cambodia has proved to be an excellent investment environment over the past few decades.

 #10 Quality of life

 The quality of life for investors moving to Cambodia is also very attractive.
-The living costs are low and the country offers incredible natural spots and cultural locations.
-The main investment areas, like Phnom Penh, Siem Reap, and Sihanoukville, are foreign-friendly, with a range of accommodation options, bars, restaurants, and entertainment facilities, as well as good connectivity to other major Asian cities.
-For those with families, there are numerous international schools and universities with internationally recognised curricula.
-English is commonly spoken in urban areas, and Cambodians are widely considered to be welcoming people.
+The living costs are low, and the country offers incredible natural spots and cultural locations.
+The primary investment areas, like Phnom Penh, Siem Reap, and Sihanoukville, are foreign-friendly, with a range of accommodation options, bars, restaurants, entertainment facilities, and good connectivity to other major Asian cities.
+In addition, there are numerous international schools and universities with internationally-recognized curricula for those with families.
+English is commonly spoken in urban areas, and Cambodians are widely considered welcoming people.

-Therefore, investors making the move to Cambodia will encounter a dynamic economy, with great opportunities for growth, as well as a beautiful country to live in.
+Therefore, investors making a move to Cambodia will encounter a dynamic economy with great growth opportunities, as well as a beautiful country to live in.

-If you would like to know more about investing in Cambodia, please contact ICBA at [email protected]
+📌If you would like to know more about investing in Cambodia, please get in touch with ICBA at [email protected]